Summit Meadow Pioneer Cemetery

 The Early Days of Government Camp Oregon

-There’s a ton of excellent information in this 1911 Oregonian article about the very early days Government Camp/Pompeii.
+There’s a ton of excellent information in this 1911 Oregonian article about the very early days Government Camp/Pompeii Oregon.

 The area where Government Camp is located had been known by that name since 1849 when the Regiment of Mounted Riflemen, enroute from Fort Leavenworth Kansas to Fort Vancouver, attempted to cross over the early Barlow Trail late in the season, possibly November or even December, and were faced with severe winter weather.
 They abandoned 45 wagons that were loaded with supplies, before descending Laurel Hill and down into the Valley.
 Since then the area had been known as the government camp.